jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 #### bin/docker

 This is a bin file that we'll be adding to handle building and running our application locally.
+One thing to notice is that we'll be mounting the majority of the application directories as volumes rather than copying them in so that we get hot reloading of changes to our app code.
+This gives us the benefit of not having to stop and restart our container for changes to be seen (except for changes that require a restart to the application server.)
 For this section we'll just be discussing the path taken by the `dev` and `test` arguments, later on in the [Deploying to Production](#deploying-to-production) section we'll discuss the `deploy` path.

 ```ruby
 #!/usr/bin/env ruby